 By Lauren Busser, Direct from the Designers' Editorial Director

-As we close out the first National Curb Appeal Month sponsored by Fypon® we wanted to give you a couple of tips to help you paint your new or existing home.
-Nothing adds to a home’s curb appeal like a fresh coat of paint.
 Regularly painting your home can help you detect problems that may otherwise go unnoticed.
-As we start to slide into autumn and the humidity starts to wane, now is the perfect time to start thinking about doing one last exterior project for your home.
+As the humidity starts to wane in the late summer and fall you might want to squeeze in doing one last exterior project for your home.
 Here are a few tips to help you get started.

 Selecting a Color

 In the past, shades of white and off-white were the dominant colors for a home’s exterior.
 Recently, people have been getting bolder with color and now there are a multitude of options when shopping for an exterior paint.

 Regardless of the color scheme you choose, the important thing to remember when selecting your exterior paint is that quality should always prevail over price.
 Paint is your first line of defense against weather and it is also one of the first things people see when driving by your home.
 Lower quality paint can’t stand up to temperature and climate variations.
 On the other hand, higher quality paints that resist U/V rays will have reduced color fading over time.

 When deciding when to paint your house, you must remember to work around Mother Nature.
 Since paint needs time to cure, rain can be one of your biggest enemies.
 Humidity may also work against you since high levels may get under the paint and cause it to bubble.
 For these reasons, autumn is a great time to take on this project.